-The European Commission Trainees Association is an informal association of Blue Book trainees in Brussels.
+The European Commission Trainees Association is an independent association of Blue Book trainees in Brussels.
 It aims to create a community of trainees and alumni as well as serve as a platform for personal and professional growth.
 Each session, the Association recruits new members that become part of the General Assembly.
-In the first month, the Assembly elects the Trainees’ Committee and the Auditors, who will all serve until the end of the traineeship.
+In the first month, the Assembly elects the Trainees' Committee and the Auditors, who will all serve until the end of the traineeship.
 Between the traineeship sessions, a Liaison Committee is selected by the Traineeships Office and tasked with welcoming the incoming trainees and ensuring a smooth transition between the sessions.

 The Association has 4 main objectives:

 To build a community of Blue Book trainees and represent them towards the other trainee bodies of the EU institutions and bodies.

 To improve your post-traineeship job and career prospects, for instance, through organising skills training initiatives, career events, peer-to-peer career coaching, and the EU Trainees Job Fair.